Scratching the Itch: Dog and Cat Allergy Treatment in Norridge, IL

 - Ear infections – can be caused by ear mites, excessive hair growth inside the ear, yeast, foreign bodies and/or moisture

-What Kinds of Allergies Can Pets Have?
+What Kinds of Allergies Can Dogs and Cats Have?

 Like people, pets can become allergic to all kinds of things, including: